DylanLennard/tax_app/README.md

 # Tax App
 The purpose of this app is to explore concepts in Java and OOP, both of which I am relatively new to.
-If you've ever thought to yourself "What would be my take home pay after taxes if I made x per year," you're in luck!
+If you've ever thought to yourself "What would be my monthly income after taxes each month if I made x per year," you're in luck!

 ### What does it do
 This currently is a command line interactive program which asks the user for